Health Library

 Description

 Most of the time, you will get general anesthesia for testicular torsion repair surgery.
-This will make you asleep and pain-free.
+You will be asleep and pain-free.

 To perform the procedure: